Post-professional Doctor of Physical Therapy (PPDPT)

 Although research is and will remain a strength of the Loma Linda University physical therapy programs, students who have completed a full research component during their entry-level or post-professional master of physical therapy curriculum will not be required to perform an additional research project.
 For those applicants who have not completed an adequate research project, as deemed by the graduate committee, additional research coursework will be added to the 45-quarter unit curriculum.
-For those students who desire a stronger research track, the doctor of physical therapy science (DSc) offers two years of didactic education plus a formal research project.
+For those students who desire a stronger research track, the Doctor of Philosophy in Physical Therapy (PhD) offers two years of didactic education plus a formal research project.

 Can I get a doctorate degree if I have a bachelor's degree in physical therapy but have not completed a master's degree?

 Yes.
 Many of our students with their highest degree being a bachelor in physical therapy have earned doctorate degrees.
 I am one of those individuals.
-These students would first need to enroll in our post-professional master of physical therapy (PP-MPT) program that is also in an evening format.
-The PP-MPT program is also 45-quarter units in length, which includes a formal research project.
+These students would first need to enroll in our post-professional master of physical therapy (MSR) program that is also in an evening format.
+The MSR program is also 45-quarter units in length.

 Can I customize the program to better meet my clinical skill and interests?

 Yes.
-The student in the PPDPT has numerous options to help semi-customize his or her curriculum.
-The student may take as many as two directed studies.
-The directed study allows the student to choose a topic area that he or she wishes to independently study with the guidance of a faculty advisor.
+The student in the PPDPT has numerous elective options to help semi-customize his or her curriculum.
 The curriculum has nine-quarter units of electives built into it.
-The PPDPT program has over a dozen electives to choose from.
 The student may also opt to transfer in approved electives at the 500 and 600 levels from other universities.

 Message from the Program Director